MAAP-Project/maap-documentation/docs/source/technical_tutorials/searching.rst

 Search
 =======================================

-MAAP provides access to data in NASA's Operational CMR (Common Metadata Repository, https://cmr.earthdata.nasa.gov) and a MAAP-managed STAC catalog (https://stac.maap-project.org).

-Please review `MAAP's Dual Catalog <search/catalog.html>`_ about how to use both catalogs and how to migrate code from https://cmr.maap-project.org, which will be deprecated May 1, 2023.
+MAAP users are advised to use two catalogs:

+1. Use NASA's Operational CMR to discover NASA-produced and curated data: https://cmr.earthdata.nasa.gov
+2. Use MAAP STAC for data not found in NASA CMR, and data produced by MAAP users: https://stac.maap-project.org

+The https://cmr.maap-project.org catalog will be deprecated by **May 1, 2023**.
+Users should request collections they need from this catalog to be made discoverable in the MAAP STAC or NASA's Operational CMR if they're not already there.

+More information on each catalog and migrating from MAAP's CMR here: `MAAP's Dual Catalog </search/catalog.html>`_.

 .. toctree::
   :maxdepth: 2